tinsjourney/foreman_leapp/docs/developer_guide.md

 # Developer guide
-The `foreman_leapp` plugin enables the consumer to use a job template to upgrade Red Hat Enterprise Linux 7 hosts to Red Hat Enterprise Linux 8.
+The `foreman_leapp` plugin enables the consumer to use a job template to upgrade Red Hat Enterprise Linux hosts.

 **Example usage**